 The greatest challenge we face right now is from the use of Brighteon as a video archiving platform by some users who upload hundreds of videos to the network but never promote or share those videos with anyone.
-This places high costs on Brighteon for video storage, without the ability to pay for that storage with accompanying pre-roll ad views, since those videos receive almost no views.
+This places high costs on Brighteon for video storage.

 In essence, some users are using Brighteon as a video archiving / storage site, which is not its intended purpose.
 To keep Brighteon free and sustainable, we must generate sufficient views to help encourage product sales at BrighteonStore.com, which funds the Brighteon operation.
 (Hint: Video storage is expensive.
 Video views and bandwidth are dirt cheap.
 We can serve a billion video views per month right now, and those views will pay for themselves via store sales.)

 In order to protect Brighteon's financial sustainability and protect this platform for those users who are using it as intended, we are changing our policy to encourage more viewing activity for videos hosted by Brighteon.
-Beginning in February, 2019, new users will at first be allowed to upload a maximum of 10 videos.
-After that new user's channel receives 1,000 total views across all videos, the ability to post 25 videos will be unlocked.
-This only requires 100 views per video on average, which is a very minimal requirement.
+Beginning in early 2020, new users will at first be allowed to upload a maximum of 50 videos.
+After that new user's channel receives 1,000 total views across all videos, the ability to post 100 videos will be unlocked.
+This only requires 20 views per video on average, which is a very minimal requirement.

 Importantly, existing accounts will be assigned a user level based on your total current channel views.
 This user level will be prominently displayed in your Dashboard once this feature goes live.
 Nearly all currently active users will have already achieved more views than necessary to support the higher levels of videos, by the way.
 It's really only "inactive" users who are posting videos but not generating video views that will be limited by these new rules.